sebivenlo/javaswitcher/README.md

 For instance for  openjdk 13:

 ```
-cd /usr/lib/jvm
-sudo tar xf ~/Downloads/openjdk-13_linux-x64_bin.tar.gz
+( cd /usr/lib/jvm ; sudo tar xf ~/Downloads/openjdk-13_linux-x64_bin.tar.gz )
-cd
 ```

-Then if  unpacking results in a new directory: /usr/lib/jvm/`jdk-13`, use that to add a new config

-Then add the line `java13=jdk-13` to the config file.
+Then if unpacking results in a new directory like: /usr/lib/jvm/`jdk-13`, use that to add a new config; add the line `java13=jdk-13` to the javaversions.config file.